mawippel/drizly-crawler/README.md

 ## Running the Crawler

-To run the crawler it's mandatory to pass the category's endpoint as an argument to the python script.
+To run the crawler you must pass the category's endpoint as an argument to the python script.
 An example is shown below:

 ```python
 python .\drizly_crawler.py /beer/ale/ipa/c15